gtworek/Priv2Admin/README.md

 Privileges are listed and explained at: https://docs.microsoft.com/en-us/windows/win32/secauthz/privilege-constants

-If the goal can be achived multiple ways, the priority is
+If the goal can be achieved multiple ways, the priority is
 1. Using built-in commands
 2. Using PowerShell (only if a working script exists)
 3. Using non-OS tools